toolbuilder/rollup-plugin-create-test-package-json/README.md

     scripts: { test: 'tape -r esm test/**/*.js' }, // copied over directly
     customField: 'whatever', // copied over directly
     dependencies: {
-      'lodash': '^5.0.0' // will override the value read from packageJson }
+       // lodash will override the value read from packageJson even though it is incompatible,
+       // and in a different dependency section.
+See option.checkSemverConflicts.
+      'lodash': '^5.0.0'
+    }
     devDependencies: { // devDependencies copied over directly "esm": "^3.2.25",